-From its inception through September 2021, in Ethiopia, PEPFAR has supported the provision of lifesaving antiretroviral treatment (ART) for 426,361 men, women, and children, which is 98% of the treatment (ART) being offered nationally at more than 1000 sites.
-PEPFAR provided HIV testing and counseling services to nearly 2,737,473 people.
-Over 340,000 orphans and vulnerable children, as well as their caretakers, received crucial care and support through the initiative.
+Over the last 20 years, PEPFAR has invested nearly $3 billion to support the HIV/AIDS response in Ethiopia.
+Since 2005, PEPFAR has provided lifesaving antiretroviral therapy (ART) for over 458,316 men, women, and children, which accounts for 98% of the treatment offered nationally at more than 1,000 sites.
+In 2022 alone, PEPFAR provided HIV testing and counseling services for nearly 2.7 million adults, and over 349,000 orphans and vulnerable children and their caretakers received crucial support through this initiative.

 The progress seen in Ethiopia shows the government’s commitment to achieving epidemic control.
 PEPFAR also works with civil society organizations and key stakeholders such as UNAIDS, the Global Fund, and the World Health Organization to strengthen health systems, monitor the epidemic, improve service delivery models, and ensure program sustainability to end AIDS as a public health threat by 2030.